Code-Institute-Submissions/TVreview/README.md

 - If a user likes a tv show and wants to watch it, the website can give a link to Netflix or Amazon Prime etc. so that the user can go straight to watching it rather than having to search for it again on a streaming platform.
 As well as this, as the websites owner, money can be made in this way.
 Netflix or Amazon Prime would pay for the link to their websites.
 - On the home page, underneath the search bar, the User can view the top rated tv shows.
 This is another way of suggesting to the user what tv show they may want to watch.
+- Users will be able to toggle favourites and delete favourites from their profile page.
+They may make a mistake and want to rectify or want to trim down their favourites.

 ## Technologies Used